anas1412/Espoir-Analytics/README.md

   * **Internal ITL:** Forms on lower timeframes (under 5 minutes).
   * **External ITL:** Forms on higher timeframes (5 minutes or higher).
 * **Manipulation Leg:** The aggressive, fast price move that sweeps the ITH or ITL liquidity before reversing.
 It is the specific "trap" set by smart money, and we look for our iFVG confirmation inside this specific leg.
+* **Stop Hunt:** A secondary sweep that occurs when an initial sweep fails to provide an iFVG confirmation.
+It sweeps the extreme of the recent manipulation leg, acting as a final trap before the real reversal.
+A valid confirmation here reinstates the trade setup.

 ---